abadhikari/Mojilang/README.md

-# EmoLang 👻
+# Mojilang 👻

-EmoLang (EmojiLanguage 😉) is a simple programming language that utilizes emojis and is built from scratch with a custom lexer, parser, and interpreter.
+Mojilang (EmojiLanguage 😉) is a simple programming language that utilizes emojis and is built from scratch with a custom lexer, parser, and interpreter.
-My goal with EmoLang was to learn the basic inner workings of a programming language while also making a fun goofy programming language using emojis for common programming constructs like variables, loops, and conditionals.
+My goal with Mojilang was to learn the basic inner workings of a programming language while also making a fun goofy programming language using emojis for common programming constructs like variables, loops, and conditionals.
-It's currently written in Python which will be terribly slow but I wanted to create a quick prototype before deciding if I wanted to sink weeks into creating it in C 😮‍💨.
+It's currently written in Python which will be terribly slow but I wanted/E to create a quick prototype before deciding if I wanted to sink weeks into creating it in C 😮‍💨.

 ## Table of Contents
 - [Features](#features)